pulzze/autoflow-documentation/docs/ids/action-string-last/tooltip.md

-This Action returns the last string in string.
+Extracts the last character in a string